 - if you sell specific (often expensive) goods, such as cars, beds, or watches.

-But even if most users buy only one item, it’s better to leave two buttons: “Add to cart” and “Buy now”.
+But even if most users tend to buy only one item, it's better to leave two buttons: “Add to cart” and “Buy now”.
 The “Buy now” button is more like an additional feature to speed up the buying process.

 1.2 A Pop-up Cart